wopehq/wowerlay/README.md

 ## What about TypeScript?

-This package has built-in typescript support for events and props it should work with `.tsx` files.
-If you check source code of this project you can see we this library in tsx.
+This package has built-in TypeScript support for events and props.
+It works with `JSX | TSX` and `Render Functions` with type support.
+Check the source code we wrote the library in `TSX`.

 To have types support in vue files we recommend you to use `Volar` plugin. <br>
 [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) <br>